Retail in a time of COVID-19

-While the world struggles to contain the outbreak of the COVID-19 (Coronavirus), its impact is spreading rapidly across the globe.
+While the world struggles to contain the outbreak of COVID-19 (Coronavirus), its impact is spreading rapidly across the globe.
 Several countries have shut their borders and implemented isolation on cities and states.
 Many businesses are scaling back on operations, and the events and entertainment industry has been forced to go into a “cancel-all” mode.
 Additionally, many retailers worldwide are forced to close their doors, temporarily or for good.

-- Order review – order cycles, safety stock levels and order frequencies for essentials and ambient food?
+- Order review – order cycles, safety stock levels, and order frequencies for essentials and ambient food.
 It might be time to review longer-term demand forecast quantities and make adjustments based on known physical capacity constraints in the supply chain.
-These forecasts should also be aligned with volumes from suppliers and manufacturers inventories/production.
+These forecasts should also be aligned with volumes from suppliers and manufacturers' inventories/production.

-- Staff review – if possible try to reorganise staff which can move from in-store to for example e-commerce assistance.
+- Staff review – if possible try to reorganize staff which can move from in-store to for example e-commerce assistance.
 Many retailers will experience a higher pressure online, so staff can be quickly retrained and redeployed to help where it is needed.

 - Customer & staff interaction review – work to implement remote or contactless customer assistance to safeguard staff and customer health.
 With attendant tablet solutions such as our Attendant Tablet, staff can approve purchases and assist customers with age verification or product identification without physically interacting on the same device.

-- Contactless payments – simplified digital payments are quick ways to keep sales going – mobile payments such as Swish, Vipps or Klarna are perfect as people can pay from home, and easily transfer money to others as needed.
+- Contactless payments – simplified digital payments are quick ways to keep sales going – mobile payments such as Swish, Vipps, or Klarna are perfect as people can pay from home, and easily transfer money to others as needed.
 Retailers who allow new payment methods will facilitate more people to complete purchases with them.

 - New ways of delivering are increasingly introduced.
 Instead of sending products with big trucks, retailers who offer delivery with apps or online providers such as Uber, Uber Eats or biking delivery services will be able to facilitate fast home delivery.

 For grocery retailers, many face issues as customers are “hamstringing” certain base products on an extreme level (yes, we have all seen the empty toilet roll aisles).
 Due to this stockpiling, some customers are currently in desperate need of essentials, while others will not have to buy toilet paper or longer shelf-life foods for a very long time.
-In the long run, this means that after this surge in demand, sales will eventually decrease below historical “normal” forecasted levels as individual consumer’s focus on reducing their “home inventories” before making further purchases.
+In the long run, this means that after this surge in demand, sales will eventually decrease below historical “normal” forecasted levels as individual consumers focus on reducing their “home inventories” before making further purchases.

-As regards the change in food trends, the threat of quarantine has meant that a huge spike in demand for longer-life products has cannibalised the sales of fresh fruit and vegetables.
+As regards the change in food trends, the threat of quarantine has meant that a huge spike in demand for longer-life products has cannibalized the sales of fresh fruit and vegetables.
 And as people are increasingly afraid to leave home, online shopping has soared.
-Retailers who offer a quicker home delivery service and free returns are gaining advantage over those who do not, so for retailers looking to improve sales, the time is now to roll out e-commerce and fast home delivery in a serious way.
+Retailers who offer a quick home delivery service and free returns are gaining an advantage over those who do not, so for retailers looking to improve sales, the time is now to roll out e-commerce and fast home delivery in a serious way.

-For other industries such as fashion, sales are significantly impacted, and most often reduced.
+For other industries such as fashion, sales are significantly impacted and most often reduced.
 Retailers who have invested in improving their in-store experiences to combat the online shopping trend are seeing large drops in daily footfall which is unsustainable.
 One way of getting around this issue is to restructure staff.
 If a quick roll-out of local deliveries is facilitated, staff can deliver fashion products to local addresses and focus on the pick/pack/shipping fulfillment channel.